Chili con Carne

 ¼ - ½ tsp chili powder, depending on strength

-125g (4 oz) dried kidney or pinto beans (or 1 medium can, drained) - optional
+125g (4 oz) dried pinto or other red beans (or 1 medium can, drained)

 Method:

-If using dried beans, soak them overnight in cold water, then boil rapidly for at least ten minutes, then simmer gently for half an hour.
+If using dried beans, soak them overnight in cold water.
+Drain, and boil rapidly for at least ten minutes, then simmer gently for half an hour or so until softened.

 Cook the mince with the pepper, onion and garlic in a large pan, stirring until the mince is brown and the onion transparent.
-Add a little water if it starts to stick, or about a tablespoon of olive oil.
-Stir in the rest of the ingredients with the drained kidney beans, if used, and a little extra water if the mixture looks too dry.
+Add the lentils, with a little water if it starts to stick, or a tablespoon of olive oil.
+Stir in the rest of the ingredients with the drained beans, and a little extra water if the mixture looks too dry.
 Simmer for about half an hour, adding extra water if necessary.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -